 Experienced installers are available in the USA.

-If desired, Rotec can fit new or used valves train components (i.e. valves, valve springs, spring retainers, valve collets, base washers and rocker arms), to the LCH on behalf of customers.
-New components are ordered through Jabiru Aircraft Pty.
-Ltd. and the customer is charged accordingly.
-Customers wishing to add valve train parts already in possession to their LCH order, can send them to our facilities.
+If desired, Rotec can fit new or used valves train components (i.e. valves, valve springs, spring retainers, valve collets, base washers and rocker arms), to LCH on behalf of customers.
+New components can be purchased through Jabiru Aircraft Pty.
+Ltd. Customers wishing to add valve train parts already in possession to their LCH order, can send them to our facilities.

-Rotec can also install any Jabiru upgrade system to your engine or aircraft at our facilities.
-Of course this depends on whether it is logistically economical for the customer.
+Rotec is able to install any Jabiru upgrade system to your engine or aircraft at our facilities.

 Each Rotec Liquid Cooled Head is approximately 250 g (8.8 oz) lighter than the standard Jabiru 2200 air-cooled head.
 Standard Jabiru 3300 air-cooled heads are equal in weight to Rotec Liquid Cooled Heads.